ryantobin77/0340_EMS_Mobile/Readme.md

 6. Wait a few seconds and the iOS simulator will open with the application

 #### Run Instructions for the Android App
-1. Make sure the Django Backend is running
+1. Make sure the Django Backend and Python webscraper is running
 2. Open the directory "EMS_Android_App" using Android Studio
 3. Click the "Run 'app'" button (it looks like a green play icon)
 4. Your emulator should open and EMS Mobile App will open

 ### Troubleshooting

-#### Django Backend
+#### Django Backend and Python Webscraper
 There should be no errors that occur during installation / running the project, but If you do run into any errors, verify the following:
 1. Ensure you are running python 3.8.
 Earlier versions of python are not compatible with this application.
 2. Ensure all dependencies are installed as detailed above in the build instructions
-3. Ensure you are running the Django backend with virtualenv activated.
+3. Ensure you are running the Django backend and Python webscraper with virtualenv activated.
 Failure to do so will not allow the application to run with the correct dependencies
 4. Make sure you have ran the migrations as detailed above in the build instructions or hospital data will be unable to be loaded into the database
 5. Ensure you have an internet connection.
 Our data is scraped from the Georgia RCC website (georgiarcc.org), so a stable internet connection is required
 6. If the application seems to be unable to load hospital data, check the Georgia RCC website (georgiarcc.org) and ensure our web scraper is still compatible with any website updates.
 Big updates to this website can affect the performance of the web scraper.